 JOHN L. BUSKEY HEALTH SCIENCES CENTER (2001) is an 80,000- square- foot, three-story complex houses the Health Sciences programs consisting of Physical Therapy, Occupational Therapy, Health Information Management, Rehabilitation Services, Rehabilitation Counseling, Prosthetics and Orthotics, Maternal and Child Health and the Center to Advance Rehabilitative Health and Education (CARE).
 The building houses three computer laboratories that complement the needs of the health sciences program.
-In addition, there is a Gait Analysis Laboratory, a Cardio Pulmonary Laboratory and a Bod Pod Laboratory that support faculty research.
+In addition, there is a Gait Analysis Laboratory, a Cardio-Pulmonary Laboratory and a Bod Pod Laboratory that support faculty research.
 Finally, the complex has a state-of-the-art, 209-seat auditorium and lounges for faculty and students.
+The Prosthetics and Orthotics program is housed in an extended site building on Forest Avenue.